sisl/CCAS.jl/README.md

 Dependencies:
 * Boost C++ Libraries  >1.46.0
-* Boost::Extensions (Put the Extensions folder inside your Boost folder alongside the other component folders)
+* Boost::Extensions (Put the Extensions folder inside your Boost folder alongside the other component folders, see Downloads section)
 * LibCAS distribution

 1. Clone CCAS package into your Julia packages folder.